 Southern Madagascar emergency

 One of the ten countries most vulnerable to disasters worldwide and the most cyclone-exposed country in Africa, Madagascar is facing an emergency level crisis.
 Four years of consecutive droughts have left families in the south of the country helpless and unable to feed themselves.
-People have been pushed to desperate survival measures such as eating locusts, raw red cactus fruits or wild leaves.
+People have been pushed to desperate survival measures including eating 'famine food' - defined as food that is readily available at times of hunger - such as locusts, raw red cactus fruits or wild leaves.

-At least 1.3 million people in Southern Madagascar need emergency food and nutrition assistance.
-In Amboasary Atsimo, epicenter of the crisis, about 28,000 people are experiencing famine-like conditions.
+At least 1.47 million people in Southern Madagascar need emergency food and nutrition assistance.

 What the World Food Programme is doing to respond to the Southern Madagascar emergency